yrangana/fetch_TurtleSAT/README.md

 Fetch Turtle SAT application and scrape images

 =============================================================

-### Requirements
+### How to use

-This repository is to develop a script to scrape the Turtle SAT application and extract image URLs on markers on the map.
+main.py is the main script to run.
+It will fetch image urls since '2010-01-01' and save to a csv file called image_urls.txt.

 ### Features to be developed